googlearchive/appengine-nodejs/README.md

 ### Auth

 ~~~~
-  appengine.auth.withAccessToken(request, function(err, token) { ... });
+  appengine.auth.getServiceAccountToken(request, function(err, token) { ... });
 ~~~~

-Returns the OAuth token provided by the VM metadata service. `token` is an object with two properties:
+Returns an OAuth token for the service account for the VM as provided by the metadata server. `token` is an object with three properties:

-* `token`: a string, the token itself
+* `accessToken`: a string, the access token itself
-* `tokenType`: a string, the type of token
+* `tokenType`: a string, the type of token returned, e.g. `"Bearer"`
+* `expiresIn`: a number, the time to expiration in seconds

 ### Metadata